st-min/Watermark_and_Verify_Images/README.md

-# Watermark and Verify Images
+# 💧Watermark and Verify Images💧

 This project provides a tool to add watermarks to images and verify their integrity using digital signatures.
 The watermark is created by applying noise and Gaussian blur to parts of the image, and the integrity is verified by generating and checking digital signatures embedded in the image metadata.